 Security, attention, control, meaning and purpose, privacy, community, intimacy, status, and achievement.

-When emotional needs are unmet, we look for something outside ourselves to fill the void inside; this can look like emotional/over-eating, recreational drug use, alcohol binges or even self-harm along with many other behaviours that do not always support our wellbeing.
+When emotional needs are unmet, we look for something outside ourselves to fill the void; this can be emotional/over-eating, recreational drug use, alcohol binges or even self-harm.

-What I know to be true is that we humans are creative thinking animals that often put on the wrong glasses and believe so strongly that what we are thinking and seeing at the moment is truth.
+What I know to be true is that we humans are creative thinking animals that often put on the wrong thinking glasses and believe so strongly that what we are thinking and seeing at the moment is truth.
 Or is it?

-Have you ever been somewhere, and everything was wrong, customer service, food, cleanliness, price, everyone else around you?
+Have you ever been somewhere and everything was wrong, customer service, food, cleanliness, price, and everyone else around you?
 I have!

-Then you returned, and you were in a different mood or frame of mind, suddenly, a whole new experience was being had by you and those around you.
-Different experience, different thinking.
+Now, if you return, and you are in a different mood or frame of mind, suddenly, a whole new experience is being had by you and those around you.